simpleAi-stuff/simple.bolt.diy/README.md

 [Check out our Roadmap here!](https://roadmap.sh/r/ottodev-roadmap-2ovzo)

-Lot more updates to this roadmap coming soon!
+Lots more updates to this roadmap coming soon!

 ## FAQ